nathanelliott/nodejs-lti-canvas-groups/README.md

 ## Environment variables / Azure application settings

 `canvasApiCacheSecondsTTL` number of seconds to cache responses from Canvas API.
+(Optional)

 `canvasBaseUri` used as fallback if API Domain can not be read from LTI.
 Example: "https://school.instructure.com".
+(Optional)

 `oauthClientId` the client id in Canvas Developer Keys, under Details.
+(Required)

 `oauthClientSecret` the client key in Canvas Developer Keys.
+(Required)

 `ltiConsumerKeys` consumer keys in format "key:secret[,key:secret]".
 Example: "canvas:abc123,protools:bnn625".
 Used in the app integration in Canvas.
+(Required)

 `adminCanvasUserIds` comma-separated list of Canvas user ids that should have admin access.
 Long format id.
+(Optional)

 ## Usage

-`GET /` check the application is available, JSON data.
+`GET /` check the application availability and version, JSON data.

-`GET /json/stats` get statistics about authorized users and caches, JSON data.

 `POST /launch_lti` LTI launch URL.
 This receives a `application/x-www-form-urlencoded` POST request, with the parameters passed according to the LTI specification.
 This will redirect the user to `/loading/groups` once logged in successfully.

-`POST /launch_lti_stats` LTI launch URL.
-This receives a `application/x-www-form-urlencoded` POST request, with the parameters passed according to the LTI specification.
-This will redirect the user to `/loading/dashboard` once logged in successfully.
+`POST /launch_lti_stats` This will redirect the user to `/loading/dashboard` once logged in successfully via LTI and OAuth.
+The LTI user id needs to be in the `adminCanvasUserIds` string.

+`GET /json/stats` get statistics about authorized users and caches, JSON data.
+This data is used in the dashboard view.

-The view `loading` is a proxy for displaying a progress bar until next page loads, as courses with many groupsets and groups can take some time to load.
+The view `loading` is a proxy web page for displaying a progress bar until next page loads, as courses with many groupsets and groups can take some time to load.
+This page uses a html head http-equiv redirect.

 ## Storage and session cookies